mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 ## SALVAGE

 | Roll |  ResultResult 3 or less Hazard!
 Hazard!
 The ship's reactor is damaged, the ship is about to break up, there is a virus loose aboard ship, an alien monster killed the crew...
 4 No salvage.
 No salvage.
 Nothing useful can be recovered.
 5 Junk.
 Junk.
 Minor personal effects, spare parts, trophies and other junk.
 6 Fuel.
 Fuel.
 2d6 10 tons of fuel can be extracted from the salvage (up to the derelict's maximum capacity).
 7 Equipment: Equipment: Equipment like vacc suits, medical supplies or weapons, with a total value of 2d6 2000 credits.
 8 Cargo: Cargo: 2d6 tons of the derelict's cargo.
-Roll d66 on the Trade G o o d s t a b l e ( p a g e s 1 6 5 – 1 6 6 ).
+Roll d66 on the Trade G o o d s t a b le ( p a g e s 1 6 5 – 1 6 6 ).
 9 Considerable Cargo: Considerable Cargo: 2d6 10 tons of cargo (up to the derelict's maximum cargo).
 Roll d66 on the Trade Goods table (pages 165–166).
 10 Interesting Artefact: Interesting Artefact: An alien relic, useful personal data, mail cannister or other adventure hook – or a survivor in a low berth.
 11 Fittings: Fittings: Weapon turrets, ship's computers or vehicles, with a total value of 2d6 0.25 MCr12 Ship: Ship: The ship is potentially repairable.

 Pirates have been known to use derelicts as bait.